 The British climate has improved for all of these species, but expansion rates have varied in large part because of differences in habitat availability.

-Dr. Platts added: “Britain has warmed by about 1 °C since the 1970s.
+Dr. Platts added: “Britain has warmed by about 1 °C (1.8 °F) since the 1970s.
 That might not sound like much, but it’s the difference in average annual temperature between London and Edinburgh.
 Warmer ecosystems are typically more biodiverse, and so relatively cool regions could gain more species than they lose under this amount of warming, assuming there is habitat for the new arrivals.

-“But the pace of change is fast, and with another degree of warming comes far higher risk of extreme weather, including more heatwaves, droughts, and deluge.
+“But the pace of change is fast, and with another degree of warming comes a far higher risk of extreme weather, including more heatwaves, droughts, and deluges.
 Even at one degree, species are already on the move, and so we need to allow for this dynamism in our approach to nature conservation.”

 Richard Fox, an author of the study and Associate Director of Recording and Research at Butterfly Conservation said: “Over 25 million sightings of insects were used for this study, the vast majority contributed by ‘citizen scientist’ members of the public.
-Now it is time for policymakers to create the robust mechanisms, like the Nature Recovery Network in England, that will enable practitioners such as farmers, foresters, conservationists and others to solve our biodiversity crisis.”
+Now it is time for policymakers to create robust mechanisms, like the Nature Recovery Network in England, that will enable practitioners such as farmers, foresters, conservationists, and others to solve our biodiversity crisis.”

 “Habitat availability explains variation in climate-driven range shifts across multiple taxonomic groups” is published in Scientific Reports.

 Reference: “Habitat availability explains variation in climate-driven range shifts across multiple taxonomic groups” by Philip J. Platts, Suzanna C. Mason, Georgina Palmer, Jane K. Hill, Tom H. Oliver, Gary D. Powney, Richard Fox and Chris D. Thomas, 21 October 2019, Scientific Reports.

 The project was a collaboration between the Universities of York and Reading, Butterfly Conservation, and the Center for Ecology & Hydrology.
 The research was funded by the Natural Environment Research Council.